-If you received any other income between 1 April 2016 and 31 March 2017, show it at Question 24.
+If you received any other income between 1 April 2018 and 31 March 2019, show it at Question 24.
 This may include:

-- the sale of land and/or buildings - the sale of non-FIF shares or other property - financial arrangements - cash jobs, payments made "under the table", tips, bartering or income from an illegal enterprise - any share of partnership income as a result of capital investment - free or discounted shares received under an employee share scheme (also known as a share purchase agreement) by either you or an associate.
-Note that disposing of any rights to these shares by you (or your associate) to a third party may also be income.
+- the sale of land and/or buildings - the sale of non-FIF shares or other property - financial arrangements - cash jobs, payments made "under the table", tips, bartering or income from an illegal enterprise - any share of partnership income as a result of capital investment - free or discounted shares received under an employee share scheme if your employer has not provided us with this information.